C2SM/git-course/advanced/Exercise_5_stash-worktree.md

 </details>

-**Task 13.** If someone *had* deleted the directory by hand, the registration would still be there.
+**Task 13.
+(Bonus)** If someone *had* deleted the directory by hand, the registration would still be there.
 Which command cleans up such leftovers?

 <details><summary>✅ Solution</summary>